Ray Charles: Early life and education

-Ray Charles Robinson was born on September 23, 1930, in Albany, Georgia.
+Charles was born on September 23, 1930, in Albany, Georgia.
 He was the son of Bailey Robinson, a laborer, and Aretha (or Reatha) Robinson (née Williams), a laundress, of Greenville, Florida.

 During Aretha's childhood, her mother died.
 Her father could not keep her.
 Bailey, a man her father worked with, took her in.
-The Robinson family—Bailey, his wife Mary Jane, and his mother— informally adopted her and Aretha took the surname Robinson.
-A few years later 15-year-old Aretha became pregnant by Bailey.
+The Robinson family—Bailey, his wife Mary Jane, and his mother—informally adopted her, and Aretha took the surname Robinson.
+A few years later, Bailey raped her, and Aretha became pregnant.
 During the ensuing scandal, she left Greenville late in the summer of 1930 to be with family back in Albany.
-After the birth of the child, Ray Charles, she and the infant Charles returned to Greenville.
-Aretha and Bailey's wife, who had lost a son, then shared in Charles's upbringing.
-The father abandoned the family, left Greenville, and married another woman elsewhere.
+After Charles' birth, she and the infant returned to Greenville.
+Aretha and Bailey's wife, who had lost a son, then shared in Charles' upbringing.
+The father had left Greenville and married another woman elsewhere.
 By his first birthday, Charles had a brother, George.
-Later, no one could remember who George's father was.

-Charles was deeply devoted to his mother and later recalled, despite her poor health and adversity, her perseverance, self-sufficiency, and pride as guiding lights in his life.

-In his early years, Charles showed an interest in mechanical objects and would often watch his neighbors working on their cars and farm machinery.
+In his early years, Charles showed an interest in mechanical objects and often watched his neighbors working on their cars and farm machinery.
 His musical curiosity was sparked at Wylie Pitman's Red Wing Cafe, at the age of three, when Pitman played boogie woogie on an old upright piano; Pitman subsequently taught Charles how to play the piano.
 Charles and his mother were always welcome at the Red Wing Cafe and even lived there when they were in financial distress.
-Pitman would also care for Ray's younger brother George, to take some of the burden off their mother.
+Pitman also cared for Ray's younger brother George, to take some of the burden off their mother.
 George accidentally drowned in his mother's laundry tub when he was four years old.

 Charles started to lose his sight at the age of four or five, and was blind by the age of seven, likely as a result of glaucoma.
+Because of his blindness, Charles donned his famous sunglasses.
 Destitute, uneducated, and mourning the loss of her younger son, Aretha Robinson used her connections in the local community to find a school that would accept a blind African-American pupil.
-Despite his initial protest, Charles attended school at the Florida School for the Deaf and the Blind in St. Augustine from 1937 to 1945.
+Despite his initial protest, Charles attended school at the Florida School for the Deaf and the Blind in St. Augustine from 1937 to 1945 and learned to play a variety of instruments, including the piano, alto saxophone, clarinet, trumpet, and organ.
+He focused primarily on the piano.